Lincoln's Inn logo

 • The essay has not been published anywhere.

-The winner for 2022/23 is Zain Sheikh.
-You can read this years Student Law Journal here.
+The winner for 2022/23 Student Law Journal is Zain Sheikh.
+You can read the Student Law Journal here.

 Competition Dates & Entry